Rock RiverVermont

 Conditions after rain

 Rock River after rain can help you decide whether a sunny afternoon is still a poor swim day in the rock pools.
+Water quality and flow change fast with rainfall.

 Respect